curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 Logo: eye inside the iris (coloured / black part of the eye), recursively.
 As simple as possible so anyone can draw it.
 Human harbouring other consciousnesses.

 Book graphic: simultaneously human, higher-level of consciousness alien, and comforting.
-Recursive eyes on a beautiful motherly woman's face?
+Recursive eyes on a beautiful motherly woman's face.
+Uncanny valley.
+Edit a photo of a real person.
+Slightly psychadelic, but subtle enough that it doesn't trigger you to think, "that's a psychadelic theme".

+Woman holding Li text (cycle of "survive"<>"find purpose" around "enjoy existence")

 Blog / book.
 Have recursive eye looking / blinking in the background.
 Holographic shimmering recursive eyes (hardcover)